eSolia/postmark-backup/README.md

 Adjust the `backup-postmark.yml` workflow in the `.github/workflows` folder:

 1. Edit the cron schedule.
-2. Edit the github username and email params from Rick Cogley's.
+2. Edit the github username and email params from eSolia Bot's to a user with permissions to commit to your repo.
+   * `git config --global user.email "esolia.bot@esolia.co.jp"`
+   * `git config --global user.name "esolia-bot"`
 3. Manually enable the workflow.

 Once enabled, you can skip running the workflow by prepending `[skip ci]` to your git commit message.
 This is useful, say, if you want to just update the readme.